 Holly Payne Caravella said it best when asked to give her brother Doug advice on how to tackle the course: “Ride hard.”
 That’s exactly what Doug did with Debi Crowley’s Vandiver, a 13-year-old Trakehner, jumping a textbook clear with 5.2 time penalties to move from 23rd to seventh on 53.8.

 Phillip Dutton has a second ride in the top 10 in Tom Tierney and Annie Jones’ Fernhill Fugitive.
 The 12-year-old Irish Sport Horse (Lux X Barnadown Rambo) is well on his way to securing the third top-15 Rolex finish of his career after jumping clear with 9.2 time penalties to sit eighth on 53.8.
 (His third ride, John and Kristine Norton’s I’m Sew Ready, is just outside the top 10 in 11th thanks to a class four-star debut!)

-Tim Bourke and Luckaun Quality burned up the clock with the fastest round of the day, coming home with the fastest round of the day — a jaw-dropping 23 seconds inside the time — to skyrocket from 41st to ninth place on 57.2.
+Tim Bourke and Luckaun Quality burned up the clock with the fastest round of the day — a jaw-dropping 23 seconds inside the time — to skyrocket from 41st to ninth place on 57.2.